Urban Agriculture with Mike

 Grow where you live

-Next, start with what you already have—sunlight, a corner, and a little consistency.
+Start with what you already have—sunlight, a corner, and a little consistency.
 Then, small harvests build real confidence over time.

 Use indoor systems when seasons change

-Then, keep growing through winter or busy seasons with racks, lights, and trays.
+When the seasons change, keep growing through winter or busy seasons with racks, lights, and trays.
 A clean setup makes the routine easier to maintain.

 Grow anywhere.
 Start small.
 Keep it simple.